ATR: All Terrain Racing

 ATR: All Terrain Racing is a racing game published by Team17 for Amiga and Amiga CD32 on May 8, 1995.
 During a protracted dispute between Team17 and Amiga Power, the magazine's reviewer, Jonathan Nash, awarded ATR: All Terrain Racing a rating of 38%, prompting the developer to pursue a lawsuit for defamation.

 Gameplay

 ATR: All Terrain Racing is a top-down racer.
-Gameplay was designed to focused on drifting around corners and crashing into opponents.
+Gameplay featured three game modes across 6 different types of tracks and 3 vehicle styles.

-Unlike its contemporaries of the same genre, tracks in ATR were designed with shortcuts.
+The majority of tracks in ATR were designed with long and short routes offering navigational strategy options.
 Tracks also contain environmental hazards the player has to avoid, such as oil slicks and small jumps as well as pick-ups such as turbos.
 Tracks have turns that are not just 90 degrees in nature, a feature not present in Overdrive, ATR's predecessor.